Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Event-by-event Numerical Simulations of the Strong Correlations

 Evidently, the orthogonality of the vectors ${\bf u}$ and ${\bf v}$ is defined here by the condition ${g({\bf u},\,{\bf v},\,\eta)=0}$, depending on the parameter ${\eta\,\in\,[0,\;\pi]}$.
-It is this one-parameter family of metrics that has been implemented in the simulations \cite{Simulation-A}\cite{Simulation-B}.
-The slight change in the notation of the distribution function from that in Eq.${\,}$(\ref{C}) is only for the coding convenience.
+It is this one-parameter family of metrics that has been implemented in the simulations \cite{Simulation-A,Simulation-B}.
+The slight change in notation of the distribution function from that in Eq.${\,}$(\ref{C}) is purely for the coding convenience (cf. Fig.~\ref{fig3}).